Skip to main content

 5 mentions Positive Neutral Negative

-• “Honestly having fun; if they keep updating this and make it more like ATS, it will add tons of replayability and make this a very solid game.”
+• “Honestly having fun, if they keep updating this and make it more like ATS, adding tons of replayability, this will be a very solid game.”

 • “Lacks energy, realism, and replay value.”